utsavchadha/ernest_hemingsays/ReadMe.md

-Twitter Bot for Faking The News
+Twitter Bot for the Programming A 2 Z.

+The bot tweets Markov Chain generated sentences by using Ernest Hemingway's short stories as the source text.